domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 [Cliché Warning] If you had one year left to live, what would you do right now?

 When there is (attractive) magnetism between people, it is clear, and you will know it.
-Sometimes the polarity changes during one’s lifetime, and that is one of the many sad inevitabilities of biological life.
+Sometimes the polarity changes during one’s lifetime, and that is one of the many sad inevitabilities of biological life on Earth (and perhaps elsewhere also).

 Seek to achieve/accomplish 1000 failures, and you will have 1 success.
 Failure is the necessary and difficult road to success.